Easy Vegetable Rice Pilaf (Yellow Turmeric Rice)

 • Finely dice all the vegetables: they should blend into the rice in tiny bite-sized pieces rather than be big chunks.

-More Middle Eastern Side Dishes
+More Middle Eastern side dishes

 If you try this easy vegetable rice pilaf recipe (yellow turmeric rice), I’d love to hear your thoughts/questions below.
 Also, I’d appreciate a recipe card rating below, and tag me in your recipe recreations on Instagram @Alphafoodie!

-Easy Vegetable Rice Pilaf (Yellow Turmeric Rice | Vegan)
+Easy Vegetable Rice Pilaf (Yellow Turmeric Rice)

 5 from 8 votes